YehyaHatoum/GL_Attendance_local_version/README.md

 ## Raspberry Pi integration:
 Adding a feature to submit class images via installed raspberry Pi camera modules capturing and sending images via SSH directly to the server.

+## Manual Attendance taking:
+This option allows professors to manually check students as present or absent, this includes correcting previous attendance reports in case of inaccuracies in the face recognition model